Do you remember the last time you stood in front of an audience to speak English?

 While it may be tempting to watch the news in your native language, it is better to watch it in English.

 First, you get to practice your listening skills.
-Second, you want to be able to mimic their tone so you can do the same in English.
+Second, you want to be able to mimic their tone and pronunciation so you can do the same in English.

 If you don’t think you can do this, just remember that even native English speakers have a hard time speaking in front of an audience.
 Those newscasters can do it because they have practiced for many hours over many years.